Best Coupon Sites for 2020 (Save up to 50%)

 Wikibuy encourages price comparison by searching the web for a better deal on the item you’re considering.

-Here’s how it works: If you’ve added a Crockpot to your Amazon cart, for example, you may see a Wikibuy pop-up window showing the same Crockpot for less on another site.
+Here’s how it works: If you’ve added a Crockpot to your Amazon cart, for example, you may see a Wikibuy notification showing the same Crockpot for less on another site.

 It’s up to you whether to go after the lower price.
 You may decide one site’s faster shipping makes up for a slightly higher price.
 Wikibuy may also suggest coupon codes you can redeem.

 Comparing prices makes finding a better price — and saving money — more likely.
-Wikibuy helps automate this process when you join and download the browser extension for Chrome, Edge, Firefox, or Safari.
+Wikibuy helps automate this process when you join and get the browser extension for Chrome, Edge, Firefox, or Safari.

 The main concept is that you can earn ‘Swagbucks’ in various ways; the big one is completing surveys, but you can also earn by printing off coupons and shopping through their online portal.
 You can then use your Swagbucks towards gift cards or cashback